-In 1993, Dr Zeyaur Khan, an experienced agricultural entomologist, arrived in Kenya to take up his new appointment at Mbita Point, at the Thomas Odhiambo Campus of the International Centre of Insect Physiology and Ecology (icipe).
-"In my very first meeting with then Director General Professor Odhiambo," he recalls, "he asked me to develop a funding proposal on a subject that was very different from my training in plant resistance to insect pests".
+In 1993, Dr Zeyaur Khan, an experienced agricultural entomologist, arrived in Kenya to take up his new appointment at icipe's Thomas Odhiambo Campus at Mbita Point.
+"In my very first meeting with then Director General Professor Odhiambo," he recalls, "he asked me to develop a funding proposal on a subject that was very different from my training in plant resistance to insect pests."